 All of these high protein foods contain no grain, but the dry foods will still need some sort of filler.
 In place of grain, they might use potato, pea, sweet potato, or other fruits and veggies.
 Since some filler is expected in dry cat food, this isn’t necessarily a bad thing, but it’s important to remember that none of these ingredients are actually edible food for your cat.

-Because wet cat food has less of a need for binding agents and fillers, it’s often presumed to be the most nutritious option.
-Wet cat food, like dry cat food, can be healthy or it can be junk food.
+Because Canned cat food has less of a need for binding agents and fillers, it’s often presumed to be the most nutritious option. cat food, like dry cat food, can be healthy or it can be junk food.

-The high protein wet cat food on this list has a good nutritional profile, but some wet cat foods contain fillers as well.
-A high-quality dry cat food beats a cheap wet cat food every time, so it’s essential to read labels and be selective with both.
+The high protein cat food on this list has a good nutritional profile, but some canned cat foods contain fillers as well.
+A high-quality dry cat food beats a cheap canned cat food every time, so it’s essential to read labels and be selective with both.

 How You Should Choose a High Protein Cat Food